 A cease and desist letter is defined as a letter issued by an individual or an entity to another individual or entity formally notifying them to stop an activity or behavior that infringes the issuing party’s legal rights.

-A cease and desist letter is ordinarily the first step taken by the issuing party to warn the at-fault party (offender) before taking legal action if they do not ‘cease and desist from doing the activity or behavior highlighted in the letter.
-A cease and desist letter is not deemed as a legally binding document as it represents the opinion of the issuing party.
-Its name is derived from the words cease and desist.
-Cease basically means “stop,” and desists means “to cease to proceed or act” going forward.
+A cease and desist letter is not deemed a legally binding document as it represents the opinion of the issuing party.
+Its name is derived from the words “cease” and “desist.”
+Cease basically means “stop,” and desist means “to cease to proceed or act” going forward.

 Note: A cease and desist order is also known as a stop harassment letter or a demand letter.